 Prerequisites: PHYS1002 and MATH1032.

+Note/s: Available only in program 2503.
+Field work of one day is a compulsory part of the subject.
+Students will incur personal costs.
 It is desirable that students taking this unit have a background to geology

 Fundamental principles.
 Field procedures and instruments.
 Reduction of field data.
-Regionals and residuals.
-Effects of sources of simple geometrical shapes and generalized two and three-dimensional distributions.
-Applications.
-Field work of one day is a compulsory part of the subject.
+Regional and residual effects of sources of simple geometrical shapes and generalised two and three-dimensional distributions.

-GEOL8330 Seismic Methods
+Seismic Methods